Unity-Technologies/ZombieObjectDetector/README.md

 ## Important Notice

 Version 1.1 of the _com.unity.memoryprofiler_ package now includes support for detecting the same types of objects as this tool.
+See [Managed Shell Objects](https://docs.unity3d.com/Packages/com.unity.memoryprofiler@1.1/manual/managed-shell-objects.html) in the package documentation.
 I expect that this will allow me to deprecate this tool at some point in the future.  - @peter-pimley-unity

 ## Quick Start